Introduction to Prestressed Concrete

 Methods of Prestressing

-- Pre-tensioning: The tendons are stretched tightly between massive external abutments in a precast plant.
+A method where tendons are stretched tightly between massive external abutments in a precast plant.
 The concrete is poured around the tensioned tendons.
-Once the concrete reaches sufficient strength (), the tendons are cut from the abutments.
-The force is transferred to the concrete entirely through bond (friction and adhesion) along the length of the member.
-This method is highly automated and economical for mass-producing standardized bridge girders, hollow-core slabs, and piles.
+Once the concrete cures, the tendons are cut, transferring the force to the concrete entirely through bond friction along the member's length.

-- Post-tensioning: Hollow ducts (plastic or metal) are cast into the concrete member on site.
-After the concrete cures and gains sufficient strength, the tendons are threaded through the ducts, tensioned using hydraulic jacks pushing directly against the hardened concrete ends (anchorages), and then permanently locked in place with wedges.
-The ducts are usually filled with grout later to protect the steel from corrosion and provide some bond.
-Used heavily for cast-in-place long-span floor slabs, bridge decks, and large girders where transport is impossible.
+A method where hollow ducts are cast into the concrete member on site.
+After the concrete cures, tendons are threaded through, tensioned using hydraulic jacks pushing against the hardened concrete ends, and permanently locked in place with wedges.

 Stages of Loading and Stress Analysis

-Because the internal forces in a prestressed member change drastically over time, stress analysis (using ) must be checked at two critical stages to ensure compressive and tensile stresses do not exceed code limits.
+Because the internal forces in a prestressed member change drastically over time, stress analysis must be checked at two critical stages to ensure compressive and tensile stresses do not exceed code limits.

 Magnel Diagrams